Transform and filter the `movies_na` data set

 library(tidyr)

-# Transform and filter the `movies_na` dataset
+# Transform and filter the `movies_na` data set

 movies_na_long <- movies_na %>%